au1698/Experimental-Lab-Assignments-Robotics/pet_robot/README.md

-# Ros Architecture
+# Behavioral Architecture
-This project consist in two software architectures, one that allows to easily acquire data from the three available sensors (i.e. Kinect, Smartwatch and MOCAP) in order to build a multimodal dataset and the other one is to visualize the data stored.
+The scenario describes behavior simulation of a pet robot that interacts with humans and moves in a discrete 2D environment.
-The dataset will be built for 5 types of gesture, namely pouring, drinking, sitting down, standing up and walking, using the sensors mentioned above.
+The human can interact doing speech comands and pointing gestures.

-## Architecture of the System
+## ROS Architecture of the System
 The “Gesture Sequence Generator” module is the implementation of the server of a service-client pattern; the “Experimenter GUI” represents all the graphical part of the architecture (divided into “Configuration UI”, which contains the management of the recording’s configuration, and
 “Communication with User UI”, where the user can control the recording and where images and